-

 The higher end of the low cards are a bit annoying, but only mildly bad:

 - It's very hard to avoid winning tricks with them.
+And when others realize you have only high mid cards of a colour, you're in deep trouble.

 - However, when you win those tricks, they will be triggered very late in the shoot-out - at best, not triggered at all.
 Especially number 10 and number 9 are often used to collect very damaging (body and head) shots: hoping they will never be triggered.